kaveeshkanwal23/The-Laws-Of-UX/README.md

 # The-Laws-Of-UX
-Design better product &amp; services using the laws of UX as per human psychology.
+Design better product &amp; services using the laws of UX as per human pschycology.

 # Introduction
 Any design must be human-centered, i,e instead of forcing people to accept a design or an experience, we can use certain laws of human pschycology to design products to which humans are already adapted.
 Now, this does not mean that you cannot propose a radically different design, but that design must be extensively beta tested before a formal lauch to your larger customer base.
 But for most cases, it is good to stick to human-centered design.